Klipper3d/klipper/docs/Code_Overview.md

 produced on the micro-controller.
 This section outlines the code flow of a typical move command.

-* Processing for a move command (eg, "G1 X10 F6000") starts in
-  gcode.py.
-The goal of gcode.py is to translate gcode into internal calls.
+* Processing for a move command starts in gcode.py.
+The goal of gcode.py is to translate G-code into internal calls.
 Changes in origin (eg, G92), changes in relative vs absolute positions (eg, G90), and unit changes (eg, F6000=100mm/s) are handled here.
-The code path for a move is: process_data() -> process_commands() -> cmd_G1().
-Ultimately the ToolHead class is invoked to execute the actual request: cmd_G1() -> ToolHead.move([10, 0, 0, 0], 100.0)
+The code path for a move is: `process_data() -> process_commands() -> cmd_G1()`.
+Ultimately the ToolHead class is invoked to execute the actual request: `cmd_G1() -> ToolHead.move()`

 * The ToolHead class (in toolhead.py) handles "lookahead" and tracks the timing of printing actions.
 The codepath for a move is:
-  ToolHead.move() (create a Move() object) -> MoveQueue.add_move()
+  `ToolHead.move() -> MoveQueue.add_move() -> MoveQueue.flush() ->
-  (place move on lookahead queue) -> MoveQueue.flush() (determine start/end velocity of each move) -> Move.set_junction() (perform
-  "trapezoid generation" for a move) -> Move.move().
+  Move.set_junction() -> Move.move()`.
+  * ToolHead.move() creates a Move() object with the parameters of the move (in cartesian space and in units of seconds and millimeters).
+  * MoveQueue.add_move() places the move object on the "lookahead" queue.
+  * MoveQueue.flush() determines the start and end velocities of each move.
+  * Move.set_junction() implements the "trapezoid generator" on a move.
 The "trapezoid generator" breaks every move into three parts: a constant acceleration phase, followed by a constant velocity phase, followed by a constant deceleration phase.
 Every move contains these three phases in this order, but some phases may be of zero duration.
-When Move.move() is called, everything about the move is known - its start location, its end location, its acceleration, its start/crusing/end velocity, and distance traveled during acceleration/cruising/deceleration.
+  * When Move.move() is called, everything about the move is known - its start location, its end location, its acceleration, its start/crusing/end velocity, and distance traveled during acceleration/cruising/deceleration.
 All the information is stored in the Move() class and is in cartesian space in units of millimeters and seconds.
 Times are stored relative to the start of the print.

-The move is then handed off to the kinematics classes:
+  The move is then handed off to the kinematics classes: `Move.move() -> kin.move()`
-  Move.move() -> kin.move()

 * The goal of the kinematics classes is to translate the movement in cartesian space to movement on each stepper.
 The kinematics classes are in cartesian.py, corexy.py, delta.py, and extruder.py.
-The kinematic class is given a chance to audit the move (ToolHead.move() -> kin.check_move()) before it goes on the lookahead queue, but once the move arrives in kin.move() the kinematic class is required to handle the move as specified.
+The kinematic class is given a chance to audit the move (`ToolHead.move() -> kin.check_move()`) before it goes on the lookahead queue, but once the move arrives in *kin*.move() the kinematic class is required to handle the move as specified.
 The kinematic classes translate the three parts of each move (acceleration, constant "cruising" velocity, and deceleration) to the associated movement on each stepper.
 Note that the extruder is handled in its own kinematic class.
 Since the Move() class specifies the exact movement time and since step pulses are sent to the micro-controller with specific timing, stepper movements produced by the extruder class will be in sync with head movement even though the code is kept separate.

 * For efficiency reasons, the stepper pulse times are generated in C code.
-The code flow is: kin.move() -> MCU_Stepper.step_const() (in mcu.py) -> stepcompress_push_const() (in stepcompress.c), or for delta kinematics: DeltaKinematics.move() -> MCU_Stepper.step_delta()
+The code flow is: `kin.move() -> MCU_Stepper.step_const() -> stepcompress_push_const()`, or for delta kinematics:
+  `DeltaKinematics.move() -> MCU_Stepper.step_delta() ->
-  -> stepcompress_push_delta().
-The MCU_Stepper code just performs
-  unit and axis transformation (seconds to clock ticks and millimeters to step distances), and calls the C code.
+  stepcompress_push_delta()`.
+The MCU_Stepper code just performs unit and axis transformation (seconds to clock ticks and millimeters to step distances), and calls the C code.
 The C code calculates the stepper step times for each movement and fills an array (struct stepcompress.queue) with the corresponding micro-controller clock counter times (in 64bit integers) for every step.
 Here the